Bloodbat/RackInstallerScripts/README.md

 For example:

-To use the Manjaro script, download it; put it in your home directory; open a terminal and run:
+To use the Manjaro script, download it; put it in your home directory; open a terminal, and run:

 ```
 ./install_rack_manjaro.sh